cimi/romania-choropleth/README.md

     // using a more complicated mathematical formula config.formula = '(data.gdp / data.population) + (data.gdb / data.area)';
     ````

     * __domain (mandatory)__ - the upper and lower bounds for the color representations on the map, i.e. if the corresponding value for a county is equal to a bound or outside the bounds, it will be colorized with the edge color from the range.
-* __target__ - the selector of the element in which the map will be drawn in.
-If not specified, defaults to `#map`.

     * __scale__ - the scale for the data representation.
 Read more in the [d3 documentation](https://github.com/mbostock/d3/wiki/Quantitative-Scales).
 Currently only linear and logarithmic are supported.
 If none specified or invalid, defaults to linear.
-* __projection__ - which projection to use when drawing the map.
-To better understand projections read the [d3 documentation](https://github.com/mbostock/d3/wiki/Geo-Projections).
-The two supported projections are Albers and Mercator.
-The default and preferred one is Albers, because it is an area preserving projection.

     * __range__ - the colors to transition between.
 Defaults to `['brown', 'steelblue']`.
-* __defaultFill__ - the fill color for the counties that do not have data specified in the datafile, in case you do not want to represent data for all of them.
-If not specified defaults to white.

 * __callback__ - a function that gets executed when all the data is loaded.
 It receives one argument, the Romania object created.

     Example: